Tanusri080/Tanusri080/README.md

-# 👋 Hi there, I'm Tanu Sri!
+# 👋 Hi there, I'm Tanusri!

 🎓 Final year Computer Science student at **Kalasalingam University**, passionate about technology and service.
 💻 Future software developer with aspirations to serve the nation through the **defence sector**.